machineloop/little-Javascripter/README.md

-little-Javascripter
+Little Javascripter
 ===================

-The little schemer written in Q and A format for JS
+The Little Schemer by Daniel P. Friedman written in Q&A format to teach recursion with Javascript functions.